Books of Survey & Distribution

-The Historical Manuscripts Commission Report, 4, (Hastings Mss) gives lists of English and Scottish large landlords granted land in the northern counties of Cavan, Donegal, and Fermanagh.
-These were known as undertakers.
+The Historical Manuscripts Commission Report, 4, (Hastings Mss) gives lists of English and Scottish large landlords granted land in the northern counties of Cavan, Donegal, and Fermanagh, who were known as 'undertakers'.

-These are lists of large landlords in Ulster, and the names of the able-bodied men that they could assemble to fight if the need arose.
-They are arranged by county, and by district within the county.
-The Armagh County Museum copy is available in the National Library of Ireland (Positive microflim 206).
+These are lists of large landlords in Ulster and the names of the (Protestant) able-bodied men they could assemble to fight if the need arose.
+They are arranged by county and by district within the county.
+The Armagh County Museum copy is available in the National Library of Ireland (Pos.
+206).
 Published lists are noted under the relevant county, along with later lists from 1642/3 in PRONI.
 Some transcripts are downloadable from www.billmacafee.com.

-After the wars of the mid seventeenth century, the English government needed solid information on land ownership throughout Ireland to carry out its policy of land redistribution.
-The Books of Survey and Distribution record ownership before the Cromwellian and Williamite confiscations, c.1641, and after, c.1666
+After the wars of the mid-seventeenth century, the English government needed solid information on land ownership throughout Ireland to carry out its policy of land redistribution.
+The Books of Survey and Distribution record ownership before the Cromwellian and Williamite confiscations (c.1641) and after (c.1666-1668).

 This too was a record of land ownership in 1640, compiled between 1655 and 1667, and fuller than the Books of Survey and Distribution.
 It contains a great deal of topographical and descriptive information, as well as details of wills and deeds relating to land title.
 It has survived for twelve counties only, Cork, Derry, Donegal, Dublin, Kildare, Kilkenny, Limerick, Meath, Tipperary, Tyrone, Waterford and Wexford.
-All of these have been published by the Irish Manuscripts Commission and are free online at the digitised backlist section of www.irishmanuscripts.ie.
+These have all been published by the Irish Manuscripts Commission and are free online at the digitised backlist section of www.irishmanuscripts.ie.
 Details will be found under the relevant county.

-This was compiled by Sir William Petty, also responsible for the Civil Survey, and records the names of persons with title to land ( tituladoes ), the total numbers of English and Irish living in each townland, and the principal Irish names in each barony.
+This was compiled by Sir William Petty, also responsible for the Civil Survey, and records the names of persons believed to have title to land ('tituladoes'), the total numbers of English and Irish people living in each townland and the principal Irish names in each barony.
 It is not a census in any modern sense of the word.
-Five counties are not covered: Cavan, Galway, Mayo, Tyrone and Wicklow, are not covered.
+Five counties are not covered: Cavan, Galway, Mayo, Tyrone and Wicklow.
 The work was edited by Seamus Pender and published in 1939.
 (NLI I 6551 Dublin).
 It is free online at the digitised backlist section of www.irishmanuscripts.ie.
 The names are mapped on this site.

 The Hearth Tax was levied on the basis of the number of hearths in each house; these Rolls list the householders' names, as well as this number.
 They seem to be quite comprehensive.
-Details of surviving lists will be found under the relevant counties.
+Details of surviving lists will be found under the relevant county.
 For the copies of the Hearth Money Rolls listed in The Public Record Office of Northern Ireland under "T.307", an index is available on the Public Search Room shelves.
 Transcripts of the Rolls for Derry and parts of Antrim are downloadable from www.billmacafee.com.

-Cess (from an abbreviation of assessment) was a very elastic term, which could be applied to taxes levied for a variety of reasons.
-In Ireland it was very often to support a military garrison.
-The accounts generally consist of lists of householders names, along with amounts due.
+'Cess' (from an abbreviation of 'assessment') was a very elastic term, which could be applied to taxes levied for a variety of reasons.
+In Ireland it was very often related to taxes used to support a military garrison.
+The accounts generally consist of lists of householders' names, along with amounts due.